Chart Color Schemes

 Brompton shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Brompton's educational attainment exceeds broader benchmarks, with 42.9% of residents aged 15+ holding university qualifications compared to 25.7% in South Australia (SA) and 28.8% in the SA3 area.
-This advantage positions the area well for knowledge-based opportunities.
-Bachelor degrees are most common at 29.5%, followed by postgraduate qualifications (10.0%) and graduate diplomas (3.4%).
-Vocational pathways account for 23.1% of qualifications, with advanced diplomas making up 8.8% and certificates 14.3%.
+In Brompton, the proportion of residents aged 15 and above with university qualifications is 42.9%, exceeding both South Australia's (SA) state average of 25.7% and the SA3 area average of 28.8%.
+This high educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most common, held by 29.5% of residents in this age group, followed by postgraduate qualifications (10.0%) and graduate diplomas (3.4%).
+Vocational pathways account for 23.1%, with advanced diplomas at 8.8% and certificates at 14.3%.

 Frequently Asked Questions - Education